acsakvarimark/devops-upam-test/README.md

 - Generates basic GitLab instance at http://localhost:8081

-### Docker Configuration

-- Added docker group to both users
-- Enabled Docker to run on startup

 ## Notes and Challenges

-1. **Vagrant SSH Issue**: Unable to generate private and public key pair due to Vagrant overwriting it on each startup
+- **Vagrant SSH Issue**: Unable to generate private and public key pair due to Vagrant overwriting it on each startup
-2. **VirtualBox Network Configuration**: Manually added enp0s8 network with DHCP4 enabled in ~/etc/netplan/50-cloud-init.yaml
+- **VirtualBox Network Configuration**: Manually added enp0s8 network with DHCP4 enabled in ~/etc/netplan/50-cloud-init.yaml
-3. **Jenkins Docker Installation**: Attempted including Jenkins in docker-compose.yml, but faced user creation and SSH key connection issues
+- **Jenkins Docker Installation**: Attempted including Jenkins in docker-compose.yml, but faced user creation and SSH key connection issues
-4. **GitLab Limitations**: Free version doesn't support SSH key connection to repository, opted for GitHub instead for easier SSH key generation and file checkout
+- **GitLab Limitations**: Free version doesn't support SSH key connection to repository, opted for GitHub instead for easier SSH key generation and file checkout
+- **Linux OS**: Due to this being my first real Linux OS experience with only using the CLI, I faced challenges understanding commands and the way different user priviledges work

 <div style="text-align: center">⁂</div>